w3f/PSPs/README.md

 ## :pencil: Contributing

-Before you start writing a formal PSP, you should discuss an idea in the various community channels (see the [Polkadot community website](https://polkadot.network/community/)).
+Before you start writing a formal PSP, you should discuss an idea in the various community public channels (see the [Polkadot community website](https://polkadot.network/community/)).
 A PSP should provide the motivation as well as a technical specification for the feature.

 1. Fork this repository.
 2. In the newly created fork, create a copy of the template.